aaron-grau/curic/javascript/projects/mail/README.md

 * Create the `routes`
   * Create an object called `routes`.
 You don't need to create this inside the `DOMContentLoaded` callback.
-We could theoretically load this in from another file, but it's simple enough that we will just make it in main.
+We could theoretically load this in from another file, but it's simple enough that we will just make it in `main.js`
-  * We are going to format this object so that property names will be the names of routes ie. (`compose`, `inbox`, and `sent`)
+  * We are going to format this object so that its properties will be the names of routes ie. (`compose`, `inbox`, and `sent`)
   * For now just create one route by setting an `inbox` property with a value of the `Inbox` component itself. **Make sure you require the `Inbox` module**